hippalectryon-0/sandboxie-docs/SP_ISSUES.md

 * The doc mentions the Sandboxie Forums in several instances.
 While https://sandboxie-plus.com/ redirects to https://forum.xanasoft.com/, the github issues seem to indicate that the current forum is https://www.wilderssecurity.com/forums/sandboxie-sbie-open-source-plus-classic.144/.
-We need to decide which forum we put forward, and reflect that in the doc
+We need to decide which forum we put forward, and reflect that in the doc (many places, do a global search on _Favorites_)
+* There's a general confusion in the doc between _deleleting a sandbox_ and _deleting a sandbox's content_, which should be clarified
+* What does the "Remember target selection" dropdown do when checked ?
+Whether checked or not, the location does not change after recovering an item, and is not selected when opening the recovery window again. _Once clarified > update Recovery.md_